juuni26/Simple_HTML-CSS/README.md

 ## How to use

-Just copy my code that you want to use or clone it toward my github .
+Just copy my code that you want to use or fork it toward my github .